 - The public transportation or bus system is actually great and the cheapest way to get around.
 The only negative with the busses is that you are stuck with their timetable which might not match yours.

 - Renting a car is the best option.
 It gives you the most flexibility and doesn’t put you at the mercy of things your can’t control.
 My biggest mistake in Malta was not renting a car.

-I hope you enjoy your trip to Malta and take into consideration some of the tips I’ve given you.
-Malta is a great place to visit, it just requires a little bit of knowledge going into the trip.
 If you have any further questions, leave a comment below and we will reply as soon as possible.
 Malta is such an amazing, hidden getaway and I’m sure you will thoroughly enjoy it!

 Other Posts You Might Like:

 - TRAVEL: The Best Places to Travel in March

 - TURKEY: 7 Day Turkey Itinerary to Istanbul, Cappadocia & the Turkish Riviera